Skip to content

 Activity 1-5 | Meet your facilitation team, choose your topic, and pick a facilitation week

-More details on how the facilitation weeks will be structured and a sign-up sheet for topics will be available via a Google Doc I will share in week 1 of the course.
+More information on how the facilitation weeks will work and a sign-up sheet for topics will be available via a Google Doc I will share in week 1 of the course.

 Activity 2-1 | Participate in Moodle discussion